Example - Generating DTSI and DTBO Overlay Files for SmartCam¶

 xsct

-In XSCT, perform the following commands which will extract the HW configuration information and generate a DTSI file:
+In XSCT, perform the following commands to extract the hardware configuration information and generate a DTSI file:

 hsi open_hw_design kria-vitis-platforms/kv260/platforms/vivado/kv260_ispMipiRx_vcu_DP/project/kv260_ispMipiRx_vcu_DP.xsa